-The customer is free in regard to the choice of strain used for the experiment but can use the Silantes 13C6-Lysine-labelled mouse tissue as a reference which is spiked into tissue (A) and (B).
+Conclusion: The customer is free in regard to the chouse of strain used for the experiment but can use the Silantes 13C-lysine labelled mouse tissue as a reference which is spiked into tissue (A) and (B).

 Ong, S.E., Blagoev, B., Kratchmarova, I., Kristensen, D.B., Steen, H., Pandey A., and Mann, M. (2002).
 Stable isotope labeling by amino acids in cell culture, SILAC, as a simple and accurate approach to expression proteomics, Mol.Cell.
 Proteomics 1, 376–386.